martapcosta/FRM_Jee/README.md

 <a name="top"></a>

-This repository contains the source code for the Reporting Issues Application for the project of FRM course (MAS-RAD).
+This repository contains the source code for a simple reporting issues web application for a small project of FRM course (MAS-RAD course).
-Reporting Issues is an application inviting users to report issues, assign them to other users with specific data so that they can be solved.

-In this file you'll find the functionalities of this application.
+Author: Marta Costa
+Version: 1.0

+#### Requirements ####
+- A Java application server (using Tomcat v8.5 Server)
+- DataBase : MySQL Server v6.3
+- Build Tool : Apache-Maven v3.5.0
+- Use JSF primefaces

+#### Features ####

 1. [Login Page](#login)
 2. [Register Page](#register)